 I frowned at the uniform lying on my bed, as if continuous staring would change the bland grey color into something worthwhile.
 I stole a glance at the clock and decided to put it on anyway if I were to win this race against time.
-Or in a less dramatic sense, not get late on the first day of my new school.
+Or in a less dramatic sense, not to be late on the first day of my new school.
 The reflection in the mirror froze me for a moment and made me wish in vain for the light blue of my former alma mater.
 Only in this dire moment did I realize, how homely and serene blue was.
 Not just the one I wore for twelve years of my school life, but all kinds of blue.
-The one that we find in the vastness of the sky, or even hidden in the depths of the ocean, from turquoise to navy, every shade there is, it's impressive how this color simultaneously catches our eye and yet let everything else stand out.
-A humble kind of beautiful, yes that's something I would ask for from everyone I meet today.
+The one that we find in the vastness of the sky, or even hidden in the depths of the ocean.
+From turquoise to navy, every shade there is; it's impressive how this color simultaneously catches our eye and yet let everything else stand out.
+A humble kind of beautiful, yes that's something I will ask for from everyone I meet today.

-The van stopped abruptly, I looked out to check if we've reached already, only to find one corner of the road blocked for construction.
+The van stopped abruptly and I looked out to check if we've reached already; only to find one corner of the road blocked for construction.
 The driver slowly maneuvered the vehicle to the other side.
-My eyes fixated on the white newly painted sidewalk and the black color of the tar on the road, such an interesting contrast.
+My eyes fixated on the newly painted white sidewalk and the black color of the tar on the road; such an interesting contrast.
 Even these two shades made more sense to me, monotonous but radiant in their own rights.
 We could easily decipher the darkness and mystery hidden in black, the kind that draws us in.
 White, on the other hand claims purity, a wholeness in itself.
-As I was pondering over these thoughts, a drop of paint fell on the tar and kind of blended together to form a mix, somewhat a gray one.
+As I was pondering over these thoughts, a drop of paint fell on the tar and blended together to form a mix, a somewhat gray one.

 Oh, I see now.
 A middle ground, that's what it is.
-Gray ain't pretty or assuring or lively because that's not what it's supposed to be.
+Gray isn't pretty or assuring or lively because that's not what it's supposed to be.
 There are others to play those roles.
 Gray is supposed to be real.
-When our flaws and merit merge together to create one soul, it's gray.
+When our flaws and merits merge together to create one soul, it's gray.
 Our color.
-Something that ties every one of us, as a proud member of this flawed species called homo-sapiens.
+Something that ties every one of us together, as a proud member of this flawed species called homo-sapiens.
 It's the color of the once white peace flag tainted with the black battle dust as we finally raise it at the end of a meaningless war.
-The black in reminder of the trials we have all suffered, and the white in hope of a better tomorrow, two opposite colors embraced together to form one gray.
+The black as a reminder of the trials we have all suffered, and the white in hope of a better tomorrow; two opposite colors embraced together to form one gray.

 When I finally reached my new school, I was consumed with an overwhelming sense of hope and security.
 I knew I would find acceptance in this new place.
-The school uniform itself proclaimed so, after all it's gray.
+The school uniform itself proclaimed so, after all it is gray.